-The objective of the ERA-NET scheme, launched in 2002 under the Sixth Framework Programme (FP6), is to enhance coordination of national or regional research programmes in the Member States and Associated States.
-The scheme contributes significantly to the structuring of the European Research Area by favouring actions supported together by several Member States and the Commission (such as joint calls, joint programmes, etc.).
+The objective of the ERA-NET scheme, which was launched in 2002 under the European Commission's 6th Framework Programme for Research and Development (FP6), is to enhance coordination of national or regional research programmes in the Member States and Associated Countries.
+The scheme has significantly contributed to structuring the European Research Area by favouring actions jointly supported by several Member States/Associated Countries and the Commission (such as joint calls, joint programmes, etc.).

 ERA-NETs are a coordination action that aim at reducing the fragmentation of the ERA resulting from the coexistence of several national and regional public research programmes.

 Under the ERA-NET scheme, national and regional authorities identify research programmes they wish to coordinate or open up mutually.
 Accordingly participants in these actions are programme owners (typically ministries or regional authorities defining research programmes) or programme managers (such as research councils or other research funding agencies managing research programmes).

 ERA-NETs were – in addition to BILAT and INCO-NET projects – the main instrument used for activities in the area of International Cooperation of the Capacities programme of the 7th Framework Programme for Research and Development (2007-2013).

 An FP7 funded ERA-NET can include the following activities: